mohsammarraie/gradproj/Readme.txt

 1- Project setup:
 *The database is a dmp file in the database folder.
 To import database, type in command line: imp *Database login credential is included in ConnectionDao.js *You can access the database using sql developer.
+You can find tables under the user buses.
 *You can use glassfish server 4 and set it up with Netbeans IDE.

 *You need to create a username and password for each user type (admin, driver or/and student).